OUR HOPE AND DREAM

 The squalor of the market place’s unpaved streets littered with sugar cane fibers, banana leaves, peels and rinds from fruits, corn cobs and husks, plastic bags and paper waste confront one’s senses.
 Since first coming to the US to go to school in the early 1970’s, this scene assaults me every time I return home to Kalawa to visit.
 Two observations that strike me each time I return to Kenya are: how eager young people are to obtain an education and the lack of opportunities.
 Young people want to talk with me and ask questions about education in the US; if a sponsor can be found to pay for their education.

 At such times, I have wondered if opportunities of education and employment could be created right there in Kalawa for the many rather than just a few.
 The idea of a library came to mind . . . what if there was a library full of books? . . . all types of information available that the people of Kalawa could access and glean new awareness to improve their lives.
 As a career educator since the mid 1970’s, I purport that education plays a vital part in any solution toward improving the lives of a rural village.
 I think if people have the opportunity for an education they can learn how to find or create resources regardless of where they live.

 On September 30, 2011, the Kalawa Library and School Project was registered as a non-profit organization in South Dakota.
 The idea was to raise funds to build a library and later a K-8 elementary school.
 In October 2011, a library was started.
-In October of 2011 a farm storage building was refurbished making it into a library.
+A farm storage building was refurbished making it into a library.
 With a few books donated children were to spend a couple of days learning about the library and reading books.
 Children were excited to take a book that they liked home for a few days to read at leisure.
 The library officially opened on December 16, 2011.